hot spring with weird rock formations

 Grab a Bite to Eat

 If you’re feeling a bit peckish, Mammoth features several dine-in restaurants for those who want to escape the elements, as well as a general shop where you may pick up some snacks for a picnic on the grass.
-Check out our tour highlights in the Shaka Guide app to learn more about the Mammoth Hotel Dining Room, Grant Village Cafeteria, Mammoth Terrace Grille, and The Map Room.
+There's the Mammoth Hotel Dining Room, Grant Village Cafeteria, Mammoth Terrace Grille, and The Map Room.

 Visit the Town of Gardiner, Montana